 Outsourcing your customer support

 Like many other processes of your online business, you can outsource customer support.
 There are many types of call centers that handle customer support for you.
-However, it seems that most online businesses prefer doing it themselves.
+Outsourcing customer support often comes with doubt.

 Frequently asked questions

 Some frequently asked questions about customer support are:

 Why should my store aim for the best customer support?